-The request for a reasonable use exception to allow construction of a single-family residence and associated appurtenances within two wetland buffers is REMANDED for additional information.
+The request for a reasonable use exception to allow construction of a single-family residence and associated appurtenances within two wetland buffers is GRANTED subject to conditions.

 SUMMARY OF RECORD

 Request

 Kim Burdette (Applicant) requested a reasonable use exception (RUE) to allow construction of a single-family residence, driveway, and septic system within two Category II wetland buffers.
 The subject property is located at 8815 Libby Road NE, Olympia, Washington.